Elevation: 6240 FT

 County: Gallatin & Madison

-Big Sky is the home to the Biggest Skiing in America, at Big Sky Resort, with over 5,800 acres of downhill ski terrain and one of the largest Nordic trail systems in the nation, at Lone Mountain Guest Ranch, which has over 85 kilometers of groomed trails.
-The Big Sky community is a year-round playground for outdoor recreationists.
-Golf, tennis, hiking, horseback riding, fishing, mountain biking, whitewater rafting, downhill and Nordic skiing, sleigh rides and snowmobiling are only a few of the outdoor activities pursued here.
+In addition to downhill, Big Sky boasts one of the largest Nordic trail systems in the nation, at Lone Mountain Guest Ranch, which has over 85 kilometers of groomed trails.
+You’ll also find golf, tennis, hiking, horseback riding, fishing, mountain biking, whitewater rafting, downhill and Nordic skiing, sleigh rides and snowmobiling and more, right outside your door.